 1. STANSW Rural Young Scientist Awards will be allocating an annual prize pool of $4000(to be reviewed

 annually) to be divided amongst the top scoring projects (at level 4 or 5) from Rural areas as identified by school postcode, or in the event of homeschoolers, their home postcode.
 To be eligible, Rural secondary schools are considered to be those outside a radius of 70 km from Sydney, Newcastle, Wollongong and Canberra, except where the town is on the Dept. of Education ‘Rural and Remote Schools’ list

-2. The top two projects by Year 9-12 Rural students, not already chosen for the ISEF team, will be selected as prizewinners to join the Young Scientist ISEF team on an all-expenses paid trip.
+2. Two high quality projects by Year 9-12 Rural students, not already chosen for the ISEF team, will be selected by the Sapphire Foundation as prizewinners to join the Young Scientist ISEF team on an all-expenses paid trip.
 In 2018, the International Science and Engineering Fair was held in Pittsburgh, USA.

-3. One teacher from a rural secondary school, and who has submitted multiple high standard student projects, will be selected through EOI as a prizewinner to chaperone the Rural ISEF students, starting from 2018 Pittsburgh.
+3. One teacher from a rural secondary school, who has demonstrated a commitment to encouraging student engagement in first-hand scientific investigations and/or who has submitted high standard student projects, will be selected through EOI as a prizewinner to chaperone the Rural ISEF students, starting from 2018 Pittsburgh.